Image: Under License from Adobe

 How does the Common Flying Lizard survive in its habitat?

-Their ability to glide is an adaptation which allows them to flee predators.
+Their ability to glide is an adaptation which helps them to flee predators.

 What does the Common Flying Lizard eat?